protein for runners

 But by eating a variety of whole plant foods including nuts, seeds, legumes, and whole grains, it’s not as hard as people think to reach the higher protein goals.

-The good thing is that our protein intake can be (and should be!) spread out throughout the day since the researchers found no correlation between when you ate your protein or even what type of protein and how much muscle you gained.
+The good thing is that our protein intake can be spread out throughout the day since the researchers found no correlation between when you ate your protein or even what type of protein and how much muscle you gained.

 protein for runners white bean kale chili